jmbeach/duolingo-vocab-lists/README.md

 Save the page to an HTML file. **NOTE**: you may have to clean the html file to ensure there is only one root note.
 For example: only Body as root.

-Run `yarn compile` to build the code.
+Run `yarn build` to build the code.

 Then run `node lib/index.js download -f <path-to-vocab-file> [-a <google-api-key>]` to download the translations to a JSON file.